Prairie View Interscholastic League Coaches Association

 PVIL mobile museum exhibits on display at UIL and in schools

 The PVILCA traveling exhibit, replete with historic artifacts that help tell the story of Prairie View Interscholastic League athletics, is currently on display at the UIL offices in Austin, but several schools have also expressed interest in having similar displays, as well as learn about the league's history.

 Here are the dates and schools for the mobile museum display:

 - Feb.
 16th 7:30 a.m.
 Newton High School, history classes (all day)

 - Feb.
 17th 2:00 p.m.
 Kountze HS, general assembly (until end of school day)

 - Feb.
 18th 9:30 a.m.
-Kirbyville HS, history classes, display in cafeteria foyer (until
+Kirbyville HS, history classes, display in cafeteria foyer (until end of lunch)

 - Feb.
 19th 9:00-11 a.m.
 Silsbee HS, general assembly